Historical Marker Program

 Bohemian Hall was established in 1899 by early Czech settlers.
 The original structure was replaced in 1924 by the present building.
 Bohemian Hall is the focal point of Czech social and musical functions in Oklahoma, including traditional weddings, reunions, and family gatherings.
 Czech plays have been performed periodically for the last fifty years.
 The original hand-painted canvas drops for the stage are still in existence.

-Located on US-81, three miles north of El Reno
+Location: on US-81, two miles north of El Reno

 An important stop on the Chisholm Trail, the Cheyenne-Arapaho Agency was established at Darlington in 1870.
 The settlement is named for Brinton Darlington, a Quaker who was appointed Indian agent by President U. S. Grant.
 A post office opened in Darlington in 1873 and the first newspaper published in western Indian Territory, the Cheyenne Transporter, was printed in the community in 1879.